 Address: 26 Ardmore St, Queenstown-Lakes 9305, New Zealand

-And that concludes our 10 (very short) days in New Zealand’s South Island!
+And that concludes our 10 (very short) days South Island New Zealand Itinerary!
 More than just beautiful sights, New Zealand was also where we met some of the nicest locals, faced our fears and learnt how to dance in the rain while the storms pass.
 From Queenstown, we took an hour-and-a-half flight to Auckland where we continued to explore the North Island.

 New Zealand Itinerary Planning Essentials